orlando21/nlp_project/README.md

 This repository contains Java demonstration code for implementing <a href="https://opennlp.apache.org/">Apache OpenNLP 1.5.3.</a> I wrote this code as a first experience with Natural Language Processing.
 Note there are many different ways of implementing NLP, but the Open NLP library is a good place to start for beginners.
 </p>
 <p>
 This repository was uploaded with all necessary Java, OpenNLP, and Maven libraries and is more or less ready to go.
+Refer to the Apache OpenNLP link above for info on requirements and versions.
 </p>
 <h3>Goals</h3>
 <p>The goal was to read an input.txt text file (small size because running these classes on longer text can take a loooong time), and write the NLP analysis to an output.txt file.
 Also the appropriate OpenNLP English-language model was used for analysis.
 This code does the following:</p>